Siverskyi Donets – Donbas Canal: Location

 The canal starts near the village of Raihorodok, about 12.2 mi northeast of Sloviansk, at the Siverskyi Donets.
 It runs southwards and ends near the city of Yasynuvata, about 11.6 mi northeast of Donetsk, at the Kalmius River.

 History

 During the 20th century, Soviet industrialization depleted supplies of fresh water in the Donbas region.
 The production of many industrial products, such as cast iron and steel, and coal mining require large amounts of fresh water.
 At the same time, mining in the area disrupted groundwater, making supplies even more scarce.

 Construction of a canal to improve the supply of freshwater in the Donetsk Oblast began in 1955, and was completed by 1958.
 The canal was expanded in 1979 to increase its water capacity.
 In 2014, the canal was heavily damaged due to the War in Donbas.
 As of 2021, the canal was run by the state-owned company "Water of Donbas" (Вода Донбасу).

+Since May 2023, the Don – Donbas pipeline has been supplying water to the canal.